fcturan20/TuranLibraries/tgfx/RenderGraph_README.md

 RenderGraph is the way to define your GPU side operations.
 Modern GFX APIs needs proper synchronization between GPU-CPU and RenderGraph is the best system to define them.
 Every GPU operation (even resource creation, upload etc) needs to start running at the scheduled time for best performance and minimal bug.
 To achieve that, this system uses *RenderPass*es to abstract GPU operation types and define execution dependencies between them.

+TODO DOC: This doc is very old, fix it.

 # Table of Contents
 * [Acronyms](#Acronyms)
 * [Summary](#Summary)